Mackenzie Skapski: Playing career

-He was called up from Hartford on February 4, 2015, when the Rangers' starting goaltender Henrik Lundqvist went down with a ruptured blood vessel in his neck.
+He was called up from Hartford on February 4, 2015, when the Rangers' starting goaltender Henrik Lundqvist went down with a damaged blood vessel in his neck.
 His first appearance with the Rangers was as the backup to Cam Talbot in a game against the Boston Bruins.
 He made his NHL debut on February 20, 2015 against the Buffalo Sabres, in which he made 24 saves en route to a 3-1 win.
 Skapski earned his first NHL shutout in his second NHL game, also against the Sabres, in a game on March 14, 2015.
 When Lundqvist returned from his injury, Skapski was returned to the Wolf Pack on March 25, 2015.

 At the conclusion of his entry-level contract, Skapski became a free agent after he was not tendered a qualifying offer by the Rangers.
 On September 25, 2017, he agreed to an AHL invite to attend the Toronto Marlies 2017 training camp.
 On November 3, 2017, he was belatedly signed to a one-year AHL contract with the Marlies for the 2017–18 season.
 He was immediately re-assigned to ECHL affiliate, the Orlando Solar Bears.

 As a free agent in the following off-season, Skapski opted to embark on a European career, agreeing to a one-year deal with Slovakian club, HKM Zvolen of the Tipsport Liga, on July 18, 2018.

 On December 18, 2020, Skapski was announced as the new goaltending coach for the Chilliwack Chiefs of the British Columbia Hockey League.